gnieto/mulint/README.md

 }
 ```

-There is no techincal limitation (as far as I am aware) to track when a mutex is moved, but I left this cases for now.
+There is no technical limitation (as far as I am aware) to track when a mutex is moved, but I left this cases for now.
 Feel free to do the change and open a PR to include this case.

 Finally, all the analysis is done per package.
 If there's some recursive `RLock` which operates among distinct packages, it won't be detected by this lint.